federicofantini/ReverseAllTheScripts/README.md

-# Reverse All The Things
+# Reverse All The Scripts

 Hello!
 In this repository you will find a collection of scripts that I am creating to test myself during my journey to become a Malware Analyst.